Arslan Azad

 Topic: "The Networks, Associated Practices, and Value Creation of Social Learning Amongst Teachers Engaged in Practitioner Research"

-Supervisors: A/Prof. Simon Leonard, Prof. David Cropley, Dr. Jill Colton, Prof. Maarten De Laat and Dr. Nicole Archard
+Supervisors: Prof. Simon Leonard, Prof. David Cropley, Dr. Jill Colton, Prof. Maarten De Laat and Dr. Nicole Archard

 Lesley is a full-time teacher at Trinity College in Gawler.
 She has a special interest in teacher professional learning.
 Lesley’s PhD uses a practice architectures framework to understand how social learning supports teachers’ knowledge construction and practice development as practitioner researchers for a ‘research-rich’ and ‘research-engaged’ profession.